SecureSECO/FAIRSECO/README.md

                   path: .FAIRSECO/
 ```

-The workflow creates an artifact in the folder `.FAIRSECO` containing the following files:
+The workflow creates an artifact in the `.FAIRSECO` directory that contains the following files:
-- index.html
+- dashboard.html
-    - Dashboard where you can see the results in a nice overview
+    - Dashboard where you can see the results in a clear overview
-- Report.yml
+- report.yml
     - Contains the data collected and processed by the action
 - program.log
     - The log of the program